 Life in the human body should be a mostly blissful experience.
 Our evolutionary biology ensures that everything necessary for our survival makes us feel good.
 Like most animals, we seek pleasure and avoid pain.
-Our clever brain has a wellspring of self-produced chemicals that can turn the pursuits and struggles of life into pleasure by making us feel good when we overcome them.
+Our clever brain has a wellspring of self-produced chemicals that can turn the pursuits and struggles of life into pleasure by making us feel good when we overcome them, for example hormones.

 For example, running away from a predator releases endorphins (happiness).
 Being in nature reduces stress hormones and boosts serotonin (relaxation and happiness).
 Having sex produces dopamine (warm fuzzy feeling) and oxytocin (tranquillity and love).
 These hormones are all designed to make us feel good; calm, connected, happy, energised.

 An active adventure challenge in nature produces this same chemical cocktail because it mimics our cave woman activities.
 It provides an exciting, bold, thrilling experience of mind, body and spirit that boosts health.

 Many of my clients start out with a mini-adventure, such as a half-day hike, and fall in love with the experience.

 Barbara, a corporate lawyer, got so hooked on adventure that she ditched her business partners, sold her house and all her possessions and took up full-time mountain climbing after just a few hikes in Sydney’s Blue Mountains.
 She went from being an over-stressed, unfit office worker to a fit, strong, powerful mountaineer in her forties.
 She has now climbed many of the world’s highest mountains, including Everest.
 And she’s never been happier.